 Early studies about plants in hospitals focused on patient response.
 Now studies are looking at the importance of nearby nature for people working high stress medical jobs.

-The presence of nature on campuses can make a difference for students
+on campuses can make a difference for students

 College students having more natural views from their dorm windows have scored higher on tests of attention focus, and rate themselves as able to function more effectively.